4Science/rioxxintegration/README.md

 if a project was not entered before, the submitter can create a new project.
 The new project's identifier must be filled out in the project input field and a funder to associate with the new project must be selected by using the 'Lookup Funder' button.

 It is not possible to create a new funder during the submission, only existing funders can be selected.
-Refer to section [7.
-XMLUI only: Load Fundref authority data](#XMLUI-only) in the Patch Installation procedures to learn how to load funder data into DSpace.
+Refer to section [5.
+Load Fundref authority data](#load-fundref-data) in the Patch Installation procedures to learn how to load funder data into DSpace.

 ### configuration <a name="multiple-funders-configuration"></a>